-MAYA FRANCIS IS A JOURNALIST, PUBLIC SPEAKER AND AWARD-WINNING MARKETEr.
+MAYA FRANCIS IS A writer, editor, PUBLIC SPEAKER AND AWARD-WINNING MARKETer.